Caistor St Edmund

-Caistor St. Edmund is a former civil parish, now in the parish of Caistor St. Edmund and Bixley, in the English county of Norfolk.
+Caistor St Edmund is a settlement in the civil parish of Caistor St Edmund and Bixley, in the South Norfolk district, in the English county of Norfolk.
 It is 2+1/2 mi south of Norwich on the River Tas.
+At the 2011 census (the last before the abolition of the civil parish), Caistor St Edmund had a population of 289.

 History

-The remnants of the capital of the Iceni tribe, Venta Icenorum, are located nearby and are now in the care of the Norfolk Archaeological Trust.
+The remnants of the capital of the Iceni tribe, Venta Icenorum, are in this old parish and are now in the care of the Norfolk Archaeological Trust.
 It is presumed that the Stone Street Roman road runs from Dunwich in Suffolk to Caistor St Edmund.

 In the Domesday Book of 1086 the village is recorded as a settlement of 26 households in the hundred of Henstead.
 It was held by between Ralph de Beaufour and Bury St Edmunds Abbey.

 Caistor Old Hall was built in 1612 for Thomas Pettus, 1st Baronet and remained in the Pettus family until the Nineteenth Century when it passed to the Spurrells of Thurgarton.

 During the Second World War, two of the original Chain Home Radar pylons were erected in Caistor.
 As of 2013, one of the radar pylons is still standing.

-On 1 April 2019, the parish was merged with Bixley to form Caistor St Edmund and Bixley.
+On 1 April 2019, the parish was merged with Bixley to form "Caistor St Edmund and Bixley".